FriedCircuits/FC-USB-Tester-OLED-Backpack/README.md

 FC-USB-Tester-OLED-Backpack
 ===========================

-This is the source code for the USB Tester OLED Backpack found on: https://www.tindie.com/shops/FriedCircuits/
+This is the source code for the USB Tester OLED Backpack

+Which can be found at:
+https://www.tindie.com/shops/FriedCircuits/

 To compile this code you will need the following libraries from Adafruit